Top Python Frameworks for Web Development in 2025

 – Easy integration with SQLAlchemy for database operations

-– Built-in security and authentication features
+– Pre-built security and authentication features

 – Flexible URL generation and mapping